oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## Task 1: Navigate to DMS

+**Objective**
+Access the Oracle Data Masking and Subsetting (DMS) product within the Enterprise Manager console.
+This task will familiarize users with the interface and ensure they can locate and open the DMS platform, which will be used throughout the workshop for configuring data protection tasks.

+**Steps**
 1. On your remote desktop, open a Web Browser to *`https://dbsec-lab:7803/em`* to access to Oracle Enterprise Manager 24c Console

     **Notes:** If you are NOT using the remote desktop you can also access this page by going to *`https://<YOUR_DBSEC-LAB_VM_PUBLIC_IP>:7803/em`* where you can get your YOUR_DBSEC-LAB_VM_PUBLIC_IP from the Stack details page opened in Lab 2 Task 1.